mor1/mort-www/README.md

 [![Build Status](https://travis-ci.org/mor1/mor1.github.io.png?branch=master)](https://travis-ci.org/mor1/mor1.github.io)

-`_papers` contains hardlinks to handle docker invocation of python

 # Mort's Web Pages

 Built as a [Mirage][] appliance, and deployed to <http://mort.io/>.

 I now use [Docker](https://docker.com/) containers to avoid the need to install
 dependencies: [Coffeescript][], [Jekyll][], [Python][].
 OPAM and Mirage currently still need to be installed on the host however.
+As a simple hack to deal with access to my `.bib` files which are elsewhere on the host, I've hardlinked them under `_papers`.

 ## Targets